microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-sdk-plugin.md

 ## Create Tables

 Simple custom data sources provide tables as output.
 A table is set of columns and rows grouped together to provide output for related data.
-Tables must be created (built) to be outputted by the plugin.
+Tables must be created (built) to be a plugin output.

 Here are the requirements for a table to be discovered by the SDK runtime:
    - Be public and concrete